digital-bird/netsuite-savedsearch-s3/README.md

 - Use Timestamp, custscript_kotn_s3_use_ts, Checkbox; default this to checked if you want the filename of the pushed file to have a timestamp.
 - Limit Lines, custscript_kotn_s3_lines, Integer; this would be used in case the results need to be truncated at some maximum number of lines
 - S3 Folder, custscript_kotn_s3_folder, Free-Form Text; If this has a value it should include the leading / (e.g., /transfer) but should be blank if files are transferred to the top level of the bucket.
+- Deferred Search Storage Folder, custscript_kotn_s3_defer_folder, Free-Form Text; This will be the folder where large files are staged for pushing to S3 when the search is complete
+- Deferred Script Deployment, custscript_kotn_s3_defer_dep, Free-Form Text; This will be the deployment id of a scheduled script that takes a finished saved search from the Deferred Search Storage Folder and pushes it to S3.
+When the search being managed will result in a 'large' file then the _Deferred X_ parameters may be used to handle pushing the file so that the script doesn't fail due to Netsuite's script governance.
+The deployment ids for this field should come from deployments of the __Push Deferred Search to S3__ script described below.

 #### Company Preference
 To aid management with multiple deployments make these parameters company preference.